Skip to main content | Skip to section menu | Access keys.

 Early Entry to school request

-Councils set a date by which children must have had their 5th birthday to be considered old enough to attend school.
+Councils are required to set the latest date by which children must have their fifth birthday in order to fall within the category of those who are considered to be old enough to attend school.

 Children born after this date are not regarded as being old enough to attend school.